-The OranguTwang game box includes a die, two palm trees, game base, toucan lever, vine string, the Orangutan, and hanging game pieces: Coconuts, bananas, pineapples, geckos, and bats.
+The OranguTwang game box includes a die, two palm trees, a game base, a toucan lever, a vine string, an Orangutan, and hanging game pieces: Coconuts, bananas, pineapples, geckos, and bats.

 Out of the box, Orangutwang is super easy to put together.
 Once assembled lift the toucan up until you hear a click, and hang the orangutang on the vine.
 The youngest player can go first, or the player who can say “banana” five times fast goes first!